yoavniran/smocker/README.md

 > **statusCode** and **statusMessage** are optional and will default to the configuration

-Below is an example of a mock module returning a file:
+Below is an example of a mock module returning a file (randomly choosing between 4 image files):

 ``` javascript